avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 ## Why in the world would someone care about social media data?
 With an abundance of social media, news articles, and opinion pieces available on the web, Data Scientists are able to utilize these resources in order to extract millions of text data.
 In this project, I am specifically looking at tweets from the 2020 United States Presidential Election.
 To read how I collected these tweets, please check out my previous [post!](https://avielrs.github.io/Collecting-Twitter-Data-on-the-US-Presidential-Election/){:target="_blank"}

 Extracting data from twitter is greatly beneficial because twitter is used to express opinions and engage with others publicly.
-From twitter, Data Scientists are able to find key words amongst tweets, analyze geographic differences in opinions about topics, detect bots on twitter, analyze user engagement for specific topics, and create a timeline of events from tweet data (Chen et al., 2020).
+From twitter, Data Scientists are able to find key words among tweets, analyze geographic differences in opinions about topics, detect bots on twitter, analyze user engagement for specific topics, and create a timeline of events from tweet data (Chen et al., 2020).
 As well, tweet data can even be utilized to make predictions such as the [2020 US Presidential Elections](https://www.independent.co.uk/news/world/americas/us-election-2020/2020-election-whos-going-to-win-ai-trump-biden-results-outcome-odds-b1374290.html){:target="_blank"}!
 Pretty amazing, right?

 We as well know that social media influences opinions.
-It starts with following those who tend to have a certain viewpoint who then shares resources, links, and more education towards that point of view.
+It starts with following those who tend to have a certain viewpoint who then shares resources, links, and more towards that point of view.
 In result, our opinions grow stronger towards that topic.
 The spread and influence of opinions on social media can positively and negatively impact society.
 An example of negative impact is the rise of hate groups and terrorist organizations through the help of social media.
 [According to Christopher Way, Director of FBI](https://www.fbi.gov/news/testimony/worldwide-threats-to-the-homeland-091720){:target="_blank"}, these dangerous organizations utilize social media platforms to recruit, radicalize vulnerable persons in the U.S., propagate its ideology, and create false personas on social media to discredit U.S. individuals and institutions.

-Therefore, we can see how analyzing and understanding the intricacies of social media can help pinpoint how, where, and why trending opinions spread.
-This might interest businesses as well because a compnay may want to utilize influencers who will positive influence their business, and identify key trends within that market in order to implement successful marketing campaigns on social media.
+We can see how analyzing and understanding the intricacies of social media can help pinpoint how, where, and why trending opinions spread.
 Alright, at this point you are probably thinking to yourself, "Wow!
 Data from social media is super cool!"

 ## Purpose
 For my project, I am focusing on the context of popular topics from collecting tweet data regarding the 2020 US Presidential election.
 The goal of this is to apply sentiment analysis and topic modelling to these tweets. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitudes within text.